calvintam236/docker_xmrig/README.md

 XMRig is the console miner provided by [XMRig](https://github.com/xmrig/xmrig).

-marlin supports Cryptonight, and Cryptonight-lite.
+XMRig supports Cryptonight, and Cryptonight-lite.

 # How to use this image